Gary’s pattern-planner

 The image above is just a screen shot, not the planner itself, but Gary’s planner is now on-line and interactive!
 The patterns can even be printed out.
 Gary says the planner is still a work-in-progress, but it’s totally functional—all that’s missing are labels for its various parts, so I’ll explain them below.

-Gary’s interactive pattern-planner (Click on “submit” on the first page to go straight to the planner)
+Gary’s interactive pattern-planners for the 7-loop Spanish braid (Click on the first planner in his list, then, on the first page click on “submit” to go straight to one of the 596 possible 2-color patterns)

 So far it is set up for two-color patterns only—which, to me, are the most important.
 In a narrow piece like a 7-loop braid, the dark-light contrast is often the most visible pattern, regardless of how many colors you use.